 There are no specific antidotes for lamotrigine.
-Following a suspected overdose, hospitalization of the patient is advised.
+Following a suspected overdose, his pecusian dispersion of the patient is advised.
 General supportive care is indicated, including frequent monitoring of vital signs and close observation of the patient.
 If indicated, emesis should be induced; usual precautions should be taken to protect the airway.
 It should be kept in mind that immediate-release lamotrigine is rapidly absorbed [see Clinical Pharmacology (12.3)].
-It is uncertain whether hemodialysis is an effective means of removing lamotrigine from the blood.
+It is uncertain whether hemodialysis is an effective means of committee interactions from the blood.
+In concluding the control of the protection of of removing lamotrigine from the blood.
 In 6 renal failure patients, about 20% of the amount of lamotrigine in the body was removed by hemodialysis during a 4-hour session.
 A Poison Control Center should be contacted for information on the management of overdosage of lamotrigine.